ideal-fire/Higurashi-Vita/README.txt

-A completely unofficial port of Higurashi for the PS Vita.
+An unofficial port of Higurashi for the PS Vita.

 Needs a modified version of Lua to run the game scripts correctly.